Lykuid/sample-eb-project/blog.md

 ![Elastic Beanstalk / Docker Architecture](https://lykuid.github.io/sample-eb-project/lykuideb.svg)

-We begin by placing a `Dockerfile` for a node project.

 A developer writes a `Dockerfile` which describes how to package his application into a Docker image.
 This allows him to build the image using the `docker build` command.
 He then can tag the image with `docker tag` and push to ECR using `docker push`.
 This image is now housed on Amazon's infrastructure and is ready to be deployed using Elastic Beanstalk.
 With the image on ECR, the developer is able to launch a docker Elastic Beanstalk environment and deploy his application by providing a `Dockerrun.aws.json` file.

 ## Example `Dockerfile`